 Designing Your Website

 I enjoy designing websites for organizations and companies serving the common good.
-If you'd like to get an idea of the kinds of sites I build, I suggest you look at my religious education sites above, my commercial sites on my résumé page, and these templates.
+If you'd like to get an idea of the kinds of sites I build, I suggest you look at my religious education sites above and my commercial sites on my résumé page.